atrocore/export-feeds/desc/export-feeds-desc-en.md

 ![Export feed creating](_assets/export-feed-create.jpg)

 Here enter the export feed name, select its type and define its owner.
 Currently the following export feed types are supported:
  - **Simple** – designed for exporting data from any entity existing in your system with the ability to configure the list of fields to be exported, their order and names.
 Also this export feed type allows you to export product attribute values and product categories for the product entities in accordance with their scope levels.
-Refer to the **TreoPIM user guide** to learn more about the [attributes](https://treopim.com/help/attributes) and [products](https://treopim.com/help/products).
+Refer to the **AtroPIM user guide** to learn more about the [attributes](https://atropim.com/help/attributes) and [products](https://atropim.com/help/products).
 - **Product image** – designed for exporting product images existing in your system.
 The resulting file will contain the URL links to the exported product images arranged in accordance with the scope level (global or channel) defined for product images in the system.

 Click the `Save` button to complete the operation; the new record will be added to the export feeds list.
 You can configure it right away on the detail view page that opens or return to it later.